-Certain termite species can swarm, leave their colony in search of a new home.
+Certain termite species can swarm, leaving their colony in search of a new home.

 As the colony matures it produces alate nymphs (winged Termites).
 The pairs of wings are of equal size.
 Swarmers are in search of a mate in search of a new colony.

 Once their wings have fallen off a pair will mate, becoming King and Queen.
 Refer to the Australian Museum Termite Page.

 A regular (yearly) termite inspection is recommended for dwellings in termite prone locations.
 Termite Inspectors use advanced tools like themal imaging-: